LibreCAD/docs/ref/fundamentals.rst

 The Coordinate System
 ---------------------

 Understanding the coordinates systems and how coordinates work in LibreCAD is necessary to produce precise and accurate drawings.
 Every entity (e.g. a line, circle, etc.) that is drawn in LibreCAD can be drawn with precision, placed accurately using coordinates.
-LibreCAD supports two drawing perspectives; orthaganol and isometric.
-Orthaganol is the default perspective for creating two dimensional (2D) drawings.
-An :ref:`isometric <isometric>` projection allows LibreCAD to represent a three-dimensional object in two dimensions, sometimes refered to as "2.5D".
+LibreCAD supports two drawing perspectives; orthogonal and isometric.
+Orthogonal is the default perspective for creating two dimensional (2D) drawings.
+An :ref:`isometric <isometric>` projection allows LibreCAD to represent a three-dimensional object in two dimensions, sometimes referred to as "2.5D".

 In libreCAD`s 2D coordinate system *X* units are measured horizontally and *Y* units are measured vertically.
 Coordinates can also be shown as "Positive" (+) or "Negative" (-) values.
 All coordinates are relative to the *absolute origin* in the drawing.
 It is where the X and Y axes cross each other and represented by a red cross.
 The coordinates at this point are 0,0.
 Every entity drawn can be located in relation to this origin.